frankqianms/customModel-py/README.md

 ## Features

-- **Support for Remote Models**: Leverage the capabilities of advanced AI models hosted on remote servers, such as Azure AI Studio.
+- **Support for Remote Models**:

+    Leverage the capabilities of advanced AI models hosted on remote servers, such as Azure AI Studio.
 This option is ideal for those looking to utilize cloud-based AI services for enhanced performance and scalability.
-- **Integration with Local Models**: For users who prefer or require running AI models locally, this app supports integration with local models, including transformer pre-trained models.
+- **Integration with Local Models**:

+    For users who prefer or require running AI models locally, this app supports integration with local models, including transformer pre-trained models.
 This is particularly useful for development and testing purposes, or when operating in environments with limited internet access.

+    In this sample, we leverage [microsoft/phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) as pre-trained local model in `transfomers` library and host a local server to run the model locally.

 ## Get started with the sample